gldog/anonymize_jira_users/README.md

 The Anonymizer has the following commands:

-- `inactive-users`: Retrieves a list of inactive, not-yet anonymized users.
+- `inactive-users`: Retrieves a list of inactive, not yet anonymized users.
 These users are candidates for anonymization.
 - `validate`:            Validates user anonymization process.
 - `anonymize`:           Anonymizes users.